Check out Twitter #RaisingQualityFE

 Maintaining your professionalism – Ann Gravells

-There are constant changes and developments within the FE and skills sector which could affect your job role.
+There are constant changes and developments within the FE, skills and training sector which could affect your job role.
 I outlined how to enhance your professional profile during times of change, including using technology to increase your networking opportunities.
-I also give ideas for CPD activities to help you remain up to date with your practice.
+I also gave ideas for CPD activities to help you remain up to date with your knowledge and practice.

 Managing teaching, learning and assessment during an observation – Sharron Mansell

 Assessment can often be a challenge but one that is important to get right.
 Good assessment leads to better learning.
 Sharron introduced an interesting and useful theory of learners’ behaviour, and showed how to focus on formative assessment to develop the learner as a whole.
-Sharron is the author of a new book for QTLS.
+Sharron is the author of the '50' series of practical books.

 Prevent Strategy – Erin Moore, Department for EducationErin is one of the DfE’s Higher and Further Education Regional Prevent Coordinators.
 She spoke about how the Prevent duty applies in an FE and training context and the responsibilities relating to it.
 She introduced Prevent and your statutory duty.
 She also talked through key vulnerabilities to be aware of, how to refer, and the channels available to do so.